LokiW-03/comp0197-cw2/ablation/README.md

 # Hyperparameters that were kept consistent (Model architecture)

 **Classifier model**
+**Classifier model**

 Throughout the experiments, we maintained the same classifier model and its hyperparameters.
 This is because the model was tuned to have >90% accuracy and was deemed good enough.

-@chenge
 In particular:
-- We used ResNet50 model (why?)
+- We used pretrained ResNet50 model, only fine-tuned the classifier: it's a commonly used backbone in generating cam
-- Epochs: ...
+- Epochs: 20
-- Loss fn: ...
+- Loss fn: cross entropy
-- Learning rate: ...
+- Learning rate: 1e-3
-- Batch size: ...
+- Batch size: 32
-- Optimizer: ...
+- Optimizer: Adam

 **CAM**

-@chenge
-- How is the heatmap generated? (if the process is too complicated, just link the paper)
+GradCam++ is in use because it's a refined version of GradCam.
+ScoreCam was tested with OOM error on A100(40GB GRAM). https://arxiv.org/abs/1710.11063

 **Pseudo mask generation**